 All of the major public clouds offer identity and access management (IAM) tools.
 The exact nature of the various cloud IAM tools varies, however.
 So do their names.
 This article clarifies that issue by comparing the identity and access management tools and frameworks associated with each of the three major public clouds -- AWS, Azure, and Google.
 Continue reading

 Want to take advantage of geo-redundant storage but are unsure where to start?
 This article is for you.
-Below, we compare AWS replication across regions, Azure storage geo-replication and the data replication features available on Google Cloud Storage.
+Below, we compare AWS replication across regions, Azure storage geo-redundancy and the data replication features available on Google Cloud Storage.
 Continue reading

 You can never know when a disaster will occur to your cloud infrastructure.
 You can, however, prepare a cloud disaster recovery plan that enables you to restore operations quickly whenever disaster does strike your cloud.
 This article explains how.
 Continue reading